sifi727/TripCo/team/sprint3.md

 ## Definition of Done

-* Sprint Review and Restrospectives completed (sprint3.md).
+* Sprint Review and Retrospectives completed (sprint3.md).
 * Version in pom.xml should be `<version>3.0.0</version>`.
 * Increment deployed for demo and testing as server-3.0.jar.
 * Increment release `v3.0` created on GitHub with appropriate version number and name.